• Skip to primary navigation

 Create a simple base map

 To begin, you should understand the yard you have.
 Any permaculture design starts with a base map.
-You can go all out with this with exact measurements or keep it simple by roughly mapping the property, buildings, and mature trees on it.
-Also, note what trees or shrubs you would like to keep or which one can or should go in order to grow food.
-If you own the yard, there is a lot possible.
+You can go all out with exact measurements, or keep it simple by roughly mapping the property, buildings, and mature trees.
+Also, note which trees or shrubs you would like to keep, and which can or should be removed to grow food.
+If you own the yard, there is a lot you can do.
 But even if you are renting, you can still grow food.

 1/8 Acre Northern Homestead - Site Survey